-a.
-Employment: The AEI will maintain a core group of Career instructors ("Core Faculty") who will maintain an annualized FTE of 0.67 to 1.0 FTE.
-FTE assignments will be based on enrollment and operational needs, as well as faculty preferences when enrollment and operational needs allow.
-Except as stated in this MOU, the Core Faculty members will have the terms and conditions of employment for Career faculty under the CBA.
-Each term, FTE for Core Faculty will be communicated at least 60 days before the start of the term - once communicated during sixty-day pre-term time frame, FTE for the following term cannot be changed without the Core Faculty member's consent.

-b.
-Core Faculty Minimum Percentage: The total FTE allocated to the Core Faculty will be at least 25% of the AEI's combined total FTE in its AEIS and IEP programs ("Core Faculty Minimum Percentage").
-Except as stated in the Transition Section below, the number of Core Faculty will be based on the Core Faculty Minimum Percentage.
-If AEI enrollments are such that the actual FTE of the Core Faculty falls below the Core Faculty Minimum Percentage for the past year, and if enrollments for the following year are forecast to be at the same level or higher as the past year, one or more instructors from the AEI Instructor Pool will be converted to Career instructor and 36 added to the Core Faculty, thus increasing the forecasted FTE of Core Faculty to at least 25% of total FTE.
-Determination of who is converted to Core Faculty out of the AEI instructor pool will be based on programmatic need (grant awardees, specific educational background such as a Ph.D. or specialized training), rank (including Affiliate status explained below), past performance for AEI, and years of teaching experience.
+- 25 a.
+Employment: The AEI will maintain a core group of Career instructors ("Core 26 Faculty") who will maintain an annualized FTE of 0.67 to 1.0 FTE.
+FTE assignments will be based on enrollment and operational needs, as well as faculty 27 preferences when enrollment and operational needs allow.
+Except as stated in this 28 MOU, the Core Faculty members will have the terms and conditions of 29 employment for Career faculty under the CBA.
+Each term, FTE for Core Faculty 30 will be communicated at least 60 days before the start of the term - once 31 communicated during sixty-day pre-term time frame, FTE for the following term 32 33 cannot be changed without the Core Faculty member's consent.
+34 - b.
+Core Faculty Minimum Percentage: The total FTE allocated to the Core Faculty 35 will be at least 25% of the AEI's combined total FTE in its AEIS and IEP 36 programs ("Core Faculty Minimum Percentage").
+Except as stated in the 37 Transition Section below, the number of Core Faculty will be based on the Core 38 39 Faculty Minimum Percentage.
+If AEI enrollments are such that the actual FTE of the Core Faculty falls below the Core Faculty Minimum Percentage for the past 40 year, and if enrollments for the following year are forecast to be at the same level 41 or higher as the past year, one or more instructors from the AEI Instructor Pool 42 43 will be converted to Career instructor and added to the Core Faculty, thus increasing the forecasted FTE of Core Faculty to at least 25% of total FTE.
+44 45 Determination of who is converted to Core Faculty out of the AEI instructor pool will be based on programmatic need (grant awardees, specific educational 46